openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

 .. note::

-    If you want to import a file directly from the source, use the git import syntaxt:
+    If you want to import a file directly from the source, use the git import syntax:

     .. code-block::